robbiebarrat/art-DCGAN/README.md

 ### Scraping Images from Wikiart
 `genre-scraper.py` will allow you to scrape artworks from wikiart based on their genres.
 The usage is quite simple.
-In `genre-scraper.py` there is a variable called `genre_to_scrape` - simply change that to any of the genre's listed on (this page)[https://www.wikiart.org/en/paintings-by-genre/], or to any of the values in the huge list of comments right after `genre_to_scrape` is defined.
+In `genre-scraper.py` there is a variable called `genre_to_scrape` - simply change that to any of the genre's listed on [this page](https://www.wikiart.org/en/paintings-by-genre/), or to any of the values in the huge list of comments right after `genre_to_scrape` is defined.

 Run the program with python3 and a folder with the name of your genre will be created, with a subdirectory "images/" containing all of the jpgs.
 Point your GAN to the directory with the name of your genre (so if I did landscapes, i'd just change `genre_to_scrape` to "landscape", and then run my GAN with DATA_ROOT=landscape)